a woman holding pages of cro testing results

 So, it’s important to map out potential objections before presenting your experimentation ideas.
 Get buy-in from the stakeholders and then only involve team members who have a “test and learn” mentality.

-If your CRO testing program isn’t getting great results or you’re getting too high of a win rate, it means you’re not taking enough risks with your tests.
+If your testing program isn’t getting great results or you’re getting too high of a win rate, it means you’re not taking enough risks with your tests.

 Leading your program with biases and pre-held assumptions